-- " Large scale processing of sensitive data or data relating to criminal convictions; or - " Systematic monitoring of a publicly accessible area on a large scale (Article 35(3)). - The controller is responsible for ensuring that the DPIA is carried out, but must seek advice of the DPO, where designated (Article 35 (2)). - The processor should also assist the controller in carrying the DPIA (Article 28 (3)(f)). - The supervisory authority is obliged to make a public list of the type of processing activities which are, and which are not, subject to the requirement for a DPIA, and must communicate those lists to the European Data Protection Advisory Board (EDPB) (which will replace the WP29) (Article 35(4) & (5)). - The GDPR sets out the minimum information which a DPIA should contain, including: - " A description of the proposed processing activities; their purpose, and the legitimate interests pursued by the controller; - " An assessment of the necessity and proportionality of the processing activities in relation to the purpose; - " An assessment of the risks to the rights of data subjects; and - " An assessment of the risks, safeguards and security measures proposed to be taken to protect personal data and to demonstrate compliance with the GDPR (Article 35(7)). - Recital 90 further outlines a number of components of DPIAs.
+- Large scale processing of sensitive data or data relating to criminal convictions; or - " Systematic monitoring of a publicly accessible area on a large scale (Article 35(3)). - The GDPR requires a data controller to seek the advice of the data protection officer, where designated, when carrying out a PIA (Article 35(2)). - The supervisory authority is obliged to make a public list of the type of processing activities which are, and which are not, subject to the requirement for a PIA, and must communicate those lists to the European Data Protection Advisory Board (EDPB) (which will replace the Article 29 Working Party) (Article 35(4) & (5)). - The GDPR sets out the minimum information which a PIA should contain, including: - " A description of the proposed processing activities; their purpose, and the legitimate interests pursued by the controller; - " An assessment of the necessity and proportionality of the processing activities in relation to the purpose; - " An assessment of the risks to the rights of data subjects; and - " An assessment of the risks, safeguards and security measures proposed to be taken to protect personal data and to demonstrate compliance with the GDPR (Article 35(7)). - Where appropriate, as part of the PIA, the controller should seek the views of data subjects or their representatives on the intended processing (Article 35(9)).

-- Data controllers have flexibility to design and implement the DPIA that is suitable for their processing operations.
-The WP29 Guidance on DPIAs proposes criteria which controllers can use to assess whether or not a DPIA is sufficiently comprehensive (Annex 2). - Where appropriate, as part of the DPIA, the controller should seek the views of data subjects or their representatives on the intended processing (Article 35(9)). - The DPIA should be reviewed, at a minimum, when there is a change of the risk in the processing operations (Article 35(11)). - Prior consultation with the supervisory authority is required where a DPIA indicates that the processing would result in a "high risk" to individuals' rights and the controller cannot find sufficient measures to reduce those risks to an acceptable level.
-(Article 36(1)).
+- The PIA should be reviewed, at a minimum, when there is a change of the risk in the processing operations (Article 35(11)). - Prior consultation with the supervisory authority is required where a PIA indicates that the processing would result in a "high risk" to individuals' rights in the absence of any measures taken by the controller to mitigate that risk (Article 36(1)).

 - The GDPR aims to establish a new culture of privacy by design and by default, by requiring data privacy to be embedded into a business.
-The privacy by design and by default approach will help businesses to comply with their obligations under the GDPR, as it will ensure that privacy and data protection are considered in the initial stages of a project, and also throughout its lifecycle. - DPIAs will similarly ensure privacy and data protection issues are addressed at the outset.
+The privacy by design and by default approach will help businesses to comply with their obligations under the GDPR, as it will ensure that privacy and data protection are considered in the initial stages of a project, and also throughout its lifecycle. - PIAs will similarly ensure privacy and data protection issues are addressed at the outset.
 They will, however, present an extra administrative burden for businesses, both in regard to time and costs.
-There may also be a difficulty in deciding whether a DPIA is necessary or appropriate given the lack of a definition of "high risk" activities.
+There may also be a difficulty in deciding whether a PIA is necessary or appropriate given the lack of a definition of "high risk" activities.
 However, it is hoped that the national supervisory authorities will clarify this issue.

-- Going forward, businesses will have to consider their data privacy obligations when designing and developing new products and services, and throughout their life-cycle. - Businesses will need to assess whether their data processing activities are likely to result in "high risk" to individuals, and if so, ensure that a DPIA is carried out and addresses the specific factors listed in the GDPR.
-Businesses should consider preparing a template DPIA which can be completed each time it embarks upon a new data processing project.
+- Going forward, businesses will have to consider their data privacy obligations when designing and developing new products and services, and throughout their life-cycle. - Businesses will need to assess whether their data processing activities are likely to result in "high risk" to individuals, and if so, ensure that a PIA is carried out and addresses the specific factors listed in the GDPR.
+Businesses should consider preparing a template PIA which can be completed each time it embarks upon a new data processing project.